makersacademy/airport_challenge/README.md

 ```
 As an air traffic controller
 So I can get passengers to a destination
-I want to instruct a plane to land at an airport and confirm that it has landed
+I want to instruct a plane to land at an airport

 As an air traffic controller
 So I can get passengers on the way to their destination